 The importance of medical and dental histories cannot be overemphasized.
 Not only do they provide information about the patient, but they also promote interaction that leads to trust and better patient compliance.

 Intraoral radiographs aid in the detection of periodontal disease.
 A complete set of current radiographs is essential to the dentist for making decisions concerning treatment planning and diagnosis.
 Although radiographic needs should be evaluated on a patient-by-patient basis, most adults require a complete full mouth series, including four posterior vertically oriented bitewings.
 Panoramic surveys and horizontal bitewings do not provide an accurate diagnostic tool for evaluating the periodontal condition.

 Radiographs provide clinical evidence and data that will determine the treatment for the patient and affect the outcomes of the disease.
-The data that can be observed on radiographs include:
+The data that can be observed on radiographs is denoted on Table 2.

 The radiographs should also be reviewed to evaluate the type and degree of bone loss.
 This judgment is based on the amount of available bone in relationship to the root.
 The significance of the bone loss would vary depending on the length of the root.